hwchen/hashmap-c3/README.md

 # Hashmap for c3.

-Equal or better performance (speed and memory) than the current std HashMap implementation, by my selected measurements :) (See numbers below).

-I've taken the general idea of the zig hashmap
+I've taken the general idea of the zig hashmap:
 - open address, linear probing
-- metadata array, where each metadata is a char with 1 bit `used` and 7 bits `fingerprint`
+- metadata array, where each metadata is a char with 1 bit `used` and 7 bits `fingerprint`.
+This should allow a higher load factor, but I have not rigorously tested this.

+The c3 std hashmap is chained; there are pros and cons using open addressing vs. chaining, you should choose according to your workload.

 Performance is slightly slower than the zig hashmap.
 (Tried zig's one-allocation strategy, was not able to make it perform well in C3).